Jophish/javascript-api/EXAMPLES.md

 }
 ```

-We provide with a Environment class for you tu use under `SplitAPI.entities.Environment`. _Remember that classes are instantiated using the new keyword._
+We provide an Environment class under `SplitAPI.entities.Environment`. _Remember that classes are instantiated using the new keyword._

 * An example of Environment instantiation:
 ```JavaScript